Orthotic Therapy £120

 Recommended for: clients who need mid-to-long term biomechanical support

 They may look like normal insoles, but orthotics are actually precision pieces used to bring your body's musculoskeletal system back into balance.
 They're not just to support fallen arches but to help control the function and alignment of the foot, as well as provide support and cushioning.
+You can learn more about arches here.

 Your podiatrist may recommend orthoses for more complex issues that are causing you pain.